 - Research infrastructures and systems

-- Global concerns and governance
+- Global issues and governance

 International research infrastructures are a major catalyst for scientific co-operation between countries and an essential requirement for scientific progress in some fields, such as physics and astronomy.
 Large-scale science infrastructures can be extremely expensive.
 While there is no single recipe for success, building on previous experiences and involving those who have this experience is clearly advisable.
 Gauging the effect of large international research infrastructures will continue to preoccupy science policy makers for the foreseeable future.
 This is a particular serious concern for developing countries, where substantial investment in such facilities is a relatively new phenomenon.